yubaotang11/yubaotang11.github.io/_pages/about.md

 # 🔥 Call for PhD Students and Research Engineer in Generative Information Retrieval
 The IRLab at the UvA invites applications for three fully-funded PhD positions and one Research Engineer position in the area of generative information retrieval (GenIR), under the supervision of Prof. dr. Maarten de Rijke.
+IRLab has an extensive publication record (SIGIR, ACL, NeurIPS, etc.) and active industry collaborations applying GenIR in real-world settings.

-You’ll contribute to *key research areas*:
+You’ll contribute to **key research areas**:
 - Accuracy: Understanding generalization and establishing performance guarantees across retrieval tasks.
 - Reliability: Examining how different indexing/generation strategies affect consistency across user groups, query types, and output forms.
 - Resilience: Incorporating mechanisms for adapting to changing corpora and adversarial scenarios without retraining.
 - Probing: Developing techniques to inspect and interpret the internal behavior of GenIR systems.
-IRLab has an extensive publication record (SIGIR, ACL, NeurIPS, etc.) and active industry collaborations applying GenIR in real-world settings.

-*What we’re looking for*
+**What we’re looking for**
 - Background in CS, AI, or related fields
 - Interest in NLP, IR, and generative models (PhD) / experience building IR/NLP systems (Engineer)
 - Strong coding skills in Python and familiarity with PyTorch, HuggingFace, or similar ML frameworks
 - Bonus: prior experience with LLM fine-tuning, retrieval pipelines, or model interpretability

 If you’re interested, please feel free to contact Prof. dr. Maarten de Rijke or me at [m.derijke@uva.nl / y.tang3@uva.nl] for further information or an discussion.
 It would be better to include your CV when reaching out.
-*Note*: The official job postings are still in preparation
+*Note*: The official job postings are still in preparation.

 # 🔥 News